bedops/bedops/docs/content/revision-history.rst

 * :ref:`bedmap <bedmap>`

+  * New :code:`--wmean` operation offers a weighted mean calculation.
+The "weight" is derived from the proportion of the reference element covered by overlapping map elements: *i.e.*, a map element that covers more of the reference element has its signal given a larger weight or greater impact than another map element with a shorter overlap.

   * Measurement values in :code:`bedmap` did not allow :code:`+` in the exponent (both :code:`-` worked and no :code:`+` for a positive value.
 Similarly, out in front of the number, :code:`+` was previously not allowed.
-Shane Neph posted the report and fix.
+Shane Neph posted the report and the fix.

   * The :code:`--min-element` and :code:`--max-element` operations in :ref:`bedmap <bedmap>` now process elements in unambiguous order.
 Former behavior is moved to the operations :code:`--min-element-rand` and :code:`--max-element-rand`, respectively.